Ho Chi Minh City (formerly Saigon) is one of the biggest highlights of any visit to Vietnam.

-The must-see Independence Palace or Reunification Palace has a chequered history.
+The must-see Independence Palace (or Reunification Palace) has a fascinating history.
 The construction of the original French Governor’s palace on this spot in the 1870s saw most materials imported from France.
 During the Vietnam War the palace served as the residence and workplace of the president of South Vietnam.
-Part of the palace was destroyed in 1962 by two rebel pilots who dropped their bombs on their colleagues rather than heading north towards the Viêt Công.
+Part of the palace was destroyed in 1962 by two rebel South Vietnamese pilots who tried to bomb their president rather than heading north towards the Viêt Công.
 As a consequence, the building was completely demolished and rebuilt.
 Another bombing attempt by a communist spy in April of 1975 caused only minor damage.
 The fall of Saigon later that month saw communist tanks crash through the front gates.

 Today the building is an incredible time capsule, housing stunning meeting rooms and chambers where the light reflects through coloured glass shutters and casts long shadows across the parquet floors.

 Experience the Cu Chi Tunnels